HGVSnomenclature/hgvs-nomenclature/docs/recommendations/DNA/duplication.md

 ## Definition

-Duplication: a sequence change where, compared to a reference sequence, a copy of one or more nucleotides are inserted <b>directly 3'</b> of the original copy of that sequence.
+Duplication: a sequence change where, compared to a reference sequence, a copy of one or more nucleotides are inserted **directly 3'** of the original copy of that sequence.

 ## Description